Publicspac3/BoostScreenshot/README.md

 # BoostScreenshot
-Mimics the look of rlcd gifs.
+Mimics the look of RLCD gifs.
 No GUI, Zoomed out.

 Made this for designers in PMRLR